 When the navigation is tough, which we believe it should be, people make mistakes, get confused and lost, miss turns, and more.
 For people who love a good challenge, tough navigation makes it all the better.
 Ask anyone who has raced Dakar or any other overseas rally, and they will tell you they love that added challenge.
 Rally is more of a "thinking man's" sport.
 Test your brains as well as your balls!

 Get the goods

-Most moto related items such are roadbook reader, rally odometer, and mounting brackets are available at Rally Management Services (RMS).
+Most moto related items such are roadbook reader, rally odometer, and mounting brackets are available at Rally Moto Shop (RMS).
 Talk to Dave at RMS if you have questions about this equipment.
 He'll be at the Sonora Rally, so you'll get great support if such a need arises!

 The ICO Rallye Max-G is the best rally odometer on the market, and can be used on both motos and cars.
 Since it has its own tiny attached GPS for measuring distance traveled and providing compass headings, there is no need to wire up a wheel or drive shaft sensor and no need for an additional heading repeater.
 Super convenient!

 Other than single-seaters, cars don't need the roadbook reader/holder because the navigator can hold the roadbook while reading it.
 Cars may find adding a second digital compass heading repeater/display for the driver is helpful.